ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   input_share_aad, encrypted_input_share.payload)
 ~~~

-where `sk` is the HPKE secret key, and `server_role` is the role of the
+where `sk` is the HPKE secret key, `0x01` represents the Role of the sender
+(always the Client), and `server_role` is the Role of the recipient Aggregator
-Aggregator (`0x02` for the Leader and `0x03` for the Helper).
-The `OpenBase()`
+(`0x02` for the Leader and `0x03` for the Helper).
+The `OpenBase()` function is
-function is as specified in {{!HPKE, Section 6.1}} for the ciphersuite indicated
+as specified in {{!HPKE, Section 6.1}} for the ciphersuite indicated by the HPKE
-by the HPKE configuration.
-If decryption fails, the Aggregator marks the report
+configuration.
+If decryption fails, the Aggregator marks the report share as
-share as invalid with the error `hpke_decrypt_error`.
-Otherwise, the Aggregator
+invalid with the error `hpke_decrypt_error`.
+Otherwise, the Aggregator outputs
-outputs the resulting PlaintextInputShare `plaintext_input_share`.
+the resulting PlaintextInputShare `plaintext_input_share`.

 #### Input Share Validation {#input-share-validation}